stephensanwo/devblog/cl65du1y602apglnv0ccxck11.md

-## Build a Fullstack AI Chatbot with Redis, React, FastAPI and GPT
+## Build a Fullstack AI Chatbot with Redis, React, FastAPI and GPT - Part 3

 Our application currently does not store any state, and there is no way to identify users or store and retrieve chat data.
 We are also returning a hard-coded response to the client during chat sessions.